Civil Engineering student handling concrete blocks

 Civil Engineering at EPM provides an exciting mix of research and teaching.
 Our staff make significant contributions to their field in research, teaching and knowledge transfer.
 We are one of the top departments in the UK for Civil Engineering degrees as determined by national league tables.

-Internationally, we are currently ranked in the top 200 Civil Engineering departments in the world by QS World Rankings.
-Our strong ties with highly reputable employers, enables us to provide our students with insight into the world of industry.
+We are currently ranked in the top 200 Civil Engineering departments in the world by QS World Rankings.
+Our strong ties with highly reputable employers, enable us to provide our students with insight into the world of industry.
 We provide a friendly and informal teaching and learning environment, with a high staff-student ratio and an excellent employment record for our graduates.

 Concrete Technology Unit (CTU)

 The Concrete Technology Unit (CTU) was established in 1989 and has grown into a world class research Centre of Excellence.
 Our staff are constantly seeking to meet new challenges and opportunities within the areas of civil, structural and environmental engineering.
 Our programmes are research-led, and therefore develop continuously to reflect leading-edge technology and current and emerging needs of the profession.

 Within the Fluid Mechanics research sub-group, modelling and field studies are being used to investigate a wide range of problems in environmental, industrial, medical and physical fluid mechanics.
 Most of these studies are concerned with flows having direct engineering relevance, though other more fundamental investigations are undertaken of other fluid dynamical phenomena that have no direct technological application.